ii404/openshift-galera-mariadb/README.md

 # OpenShift Galera MariaDB Cartridge

-This is a WIP OpenShift cartridge which will give you the end result of a 3 gear MariaDB Galera cluster!
+This is an OpenShift cartridge which will give you the end result of a 3 gear MariaDB Galera cluster, it can technically scale up to as many gears as possible (within reason).

 **Quick Steps:**